JanisGeise/sparseSpatialSampling/README.md

 -> if target metric is not met accurately, then the value for `self._cells_per_iter_start` needs to be decreased, e.g., by one order of magnitude

 ### Cell centered solution near geometries
-- for interpolated cell solution at the cell center, it may happen that the interpolation is slightly off near geometries, especially if the grid is coarse.
+If the option `max_delta_level = False` is set, the interpolated cell solution at the cell center is slightly off near geometries, especially if the grid is coarse.
 These errors are typically small and constant over time, but it is best to apply the `Points to Cell` filter in Paraview to compute an improved version of the cell centered solution if this is an issue.

--> maybe this will be improved in the future, but it is likely that the delta level constraint will mitigate this (once the constraint works)
+Otherwise, the option `max_delta_level = True` fixes this issue, but this currently doesn't works for geometry refinement

 ## Tests
 - tests can be executed with `pytest` inside the `tests` directory